 Palmilla Beach

 On the outskirts of San José del Cabo, Palmilla Beach offers a quiet haven away from the crowds.
-Another Blue Flag-certified beach, it's known for gentle waves and clean sands—perfect for swimmers seeking calm waters.
+Holding an A+ Blue Flag, it's known for gentle waves, a gradual sandy entry, and spotless conditions.
+The shallow shoreline works well for younger children, and shaded palapas provide a comfortable base.

-You won't find many commercial vendors here, so bring a cooler, a good book, and some shade if you can.
+You won't find many commercial vendors here, so bring a cooler, a good book, and sun-protective clothing.

 Santa Maria Beach

-Santa Maria Beach curves around a crescent bay that keeps the water calm, welcoming swimmers of all levels.
-Part of a protected marine sanctuary, it's a favorite among snorkeling fans for its coral reefs and colorful fish.
+Santa Maria Beach curves around a horseshoe-shaped bay that keeps the water calm for swimmers of all levels.
+Part of a marine sanctuary, where fishing and anchoring are prohibited, it's a favorite among snorkeling fans for its coral reefs and colorful fish.
+Morning hours bring the clearest water visibility.

 Chileno Beach